turbot/steampipe-plugin-uptimerobot/docs/tables/uptimerobot_monitor.md

 # Table:

-UptimeRobot Monitors checks  whether  our website is down or not ,it is checked in every minute so that we can get an instant notification in case things go wrong.
+UptimeRobot Monitors checks whether our website is down or not.
+It checks after configured interval time so we can get an instant notification in case things go wrong.

 ## Examples